BenjaminBest/DetectPublicApiChanges/README.md

 Detect public API changes with Roslyn
 =====================================
 This repository contains a console application which can be used to compare two visual studio solutions with [roslyn](https://github.com/dotnet/roslyn) using the Syntax Tree.
-The program supports two modes, the first one is just using existent folders to read the solution file from.
-The second mode supports SVN via [SharpSvn](https://sharpsvn.open.collab.net/) and automatically checkout's two revisions which then are used for comparison.
+The program supports two modes, the first one is just using folders to read the solution files from.
+The second mode supports SVN via [SharpSvn](https://sharpsvn.open.collab.net/) or GIT via [libgit2sharp](https://github.com/libgit2/libgit2sharp/).
+The checkout of two revisions happens then automatically and these are then used for comparison.

 Based on the information gathered with the Syntax Tree an index for every solution is created which contains unique keys for every structure (class, interface, constructor, methods or property) including parameter and return-types, names and modifiers.